 A smartwatch cannot detect a heart attack.
 However, a smartwatch with ECG App and heart rate monitor can detect irregular heart rate and atrial fibrillation.

-Atrial Fibrillation is a severe medical condition which needs immediate medical help.
+Atrial Fibrillation is a severe medical condition that needs immediate medical help.
 If not treated on time, it can lead to a heart attack or stroke.

 28. Contact less Payments